Procter & Gamble CEO defends plan at staid shareholder meeting

-CINCINNATI (Reuters) - Procter & Gamble Co’s (PG.N) CEO stood behind the company’s plan for increasing profit and sales at a drama-free annual meeting notable for the absence of William Ackman, the activist investor who has pushed hard for change in recent months at the world’s largest maker of household products.
+CINCINNATI, Oct 9 (Reuters) - Procter & Gamble Co’s CEO stood behind the company’s plan for increasing profit and sales at a drama-free annual meeting notable for the absence of William Ackman, the activist investor who has pushed hard for change in recent months at the world’s largest maker of household products.

 Chief Executive Bob McDonald defended the strategy of developing major new products while the company at the same time seeks to cut $10 billion in costs.